 - salt and pepper

-How to make healthy chicken salad with grapes and almonds
+How to make healthy chicken salad with greek yogurt

 - Make the chicken salad.
 Add all ingredients to a medium bowl.
 Mix well to combine.
 Adjust according to taste.